When you think "Accounting" do you feel confused or intimidated?

 As you navigate thru my site, if any of the basic accounting terms seem confusing, I have definitions of some common accounting terms on my

 Accounting Glossary page.

-Just a thought...even the most basic accounting for small business can differ based on type of business.
+Just a note...even the most basic accounting for small business can differ based on type of business.
 There are many types of small businesses, from retail to manufacturing to service to non-profit.
 There are home-based businesses too.
 Each business has its own little twist on things.

 I'll try to cover most business types in these pages.

 Today almost every business owner has a computer.
 Most of you will be using some type of accounting software, I guess.
-I personally use Quickbooks.
+I personally use QuickBooks.
 I didn't like it at first, because it's not made for accountants.
 It's made for small business owners.
 Perfect, right?